hanshasselberg/i0rek.github.io/_drafts/consul_setup.md

+---
+layout: post
-# Setting up Consul on AWS
+title:  "Setting up Consul on AWS"
+date:   2014-12-02 10:18:00
+---

 ## Purpose

 I wanted to extend the [6Wunderkinder](http://www.6wunderkinder.com/) infrastructure with service discovery and improve the health checks.
 For these goals [Consul](https://consul.io) seemed like a very good fit.
 Getting the [key/vaule store](https://consul.io/docs/agent/http.html#kv) was just the icing.
 In the following, I will explain the setup, things I’ve run into and share the configuration.
 I was looking for such a description myself and couldn’t find one.

 ## First steps with Consul

 The first feature of Consul I used was the KV store.
 During provisioning of the instances I use Consul to set up credentials for database access.
 It was running for quite some time before I started integrating services and health checks.
 When I did that I noticed two problems:

 1. Foreign nodes in the cluster
 2. Unrelieable joining and leaving of nodes